AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 the content is too generic

-the site doesn’t answer the prompts being analyzed
+the website doesn’t answer the prompts being analyzed

 there’s no sitemap